-Mallorca is the spectacular island we are talking about, the one that has a little bit of everything and the star of this one-week dream sailing itinerary.
-This exciting route will take you all around this magnificent island and let you explore numerous beaches, top tier ports, secluded bays, and the one of a kind culture of Mallorca.
+Mallorca is the spectacular island we are talking about, the one that has a bit of everything and the star of this one-week dream sailing itinerary.
+This exciting route will take you all around this magnificent island and let you explore numerous beaches, top-tier ports, secluded bays, and the one-of-a-kind culture of Mallorca.
 Starting from the international city of Palma, this sailing itinerary will reveal the beauty of nature and the charm of the locals in just a few days.

 No matter if you are looking for exciting hikes and bike trips or you just want to soak up the sun and drink cocktails on the beach, this place has something for everyone.
 Take the opportunity to lose yourself in this paradise and pack your adventurous spirit.
 It’s time to dive into the world of Mallorca!

 Arriving in the stunning city of Palma, where this trip begins, will be a breeze.
 With the third-largest international airport in Spain being located there, you have plenty of options concerning flights.
 Once you have arrived and witnessed the perfect summer weather we all dream of, you can get on board and sail southwest in the direction of Cabo Blanco.

 This is our first destination where you can enjoy the view of the stunning cliffs and open the swimming season by diving straight in.
 In very proximity you will also find Cala Pi, which is one more place that offers that relaxing swimming opportunity.
 And that is not all, because S ‘Estanyol and Sa Rápita are waiting for you.
 The beach of Es Trenc will be the last stop for the day, and there you can enjoy a relaxing night under the stars with a drink and the dark green pine woods surrounding you.